Laharika33/NLP-Homework-2/README.md

 - **Bigram Language Model:** Unseen bigrams result in probability 0.
 Smoothing (e.g., Laplace) can be added for robustness.
 - **Confusion Matrix Metrics:** Macro vs. Micro averaging gives different perspectives on classifier performance, useful for imbalanced datasets.

----

-## License
-This repository is open for educational purposes.
-You may use and modify the scripts freely.